oxytanet/proxyta.net/README.md

     labels:
       traefik.enable: "true"
       traefik.frontend.rule: "Host: your_app.${DOMAIN_NAME:-local}, www.your_app.${DOMAIN_NAME:-local}"
-      traefik.docker.network: "proxytanet"
     networks:
-      - proxytanet
+      - web
       - default
 ```

-You also need to declare the `proxytanet` docker network as external in the same file:
+You also need to declare the `web` docker network as external in the same file:

 ```
 networks:
-  proxytanet:
+  web:
     external: true
 ```